 - buttermilk

-You’ll make a brown sugar glaze in a saucepan on your stovetop before adding it to your 9-inch round cake pan and then you’ll top it in a single layer with your sliced bananas.
+The first step is to make a brown sugar glaze in a saucepan on your stovetop before adding it to your 9-inch round cake pan and then you’ll top it in a single layer with your sliced bananas.
 I like to slice my bananas lengthwise (as pictured)↓, but you could also slice them diagonally into 1/4-inch thick slices.

-I know you guys are just going to LOVE this cake!
 Please let me know if you give the recipe a try.
 And if you have any questions about the recipe, just drop a comment below.
 Enjoy!

 A Few Cook’s Notes for Caramelized Banana Upside-Down Cake